Moddinu/data-engineering-toolkit/docs/databases/clickhouse.md

 ## How is data stored
 Clickhouse uses table engines to store data, **MergeTree** is the primary table engine used for single-node clickhouse, it is used as it allows column-oriented, highly-scalable performance.
-There are four type of **MergeTree** engines thath give extra functionality.
+There are four type of **MergeTree** engines that give extra functionality.
 | Merge Tree Engine | Used For |
 | ----------- | ----------- |
 | **AggregatingMergeTree** | For roll-up use cases |